uploadcare/migro/README.md

 Migro is a migration tool from Uploadcare team.
 It helps you to migrate your files from other cloud file management services such as Filestack, Cloudinary and etc.

-Currently we support migration from Filestack but you can migrate from any service
- - just provide files URLs for utility and that's it.
+Currently we support migration from Filestack but you can migrate from any service - you just need only files URLs for utility to import.

 #### Usage